zdoom-docs/stable/language.md

 ZScript, from the language and type system to the API and finer details.
 This document is distributed under the [CC0 public domain license](LICENSE.txt) in the hope that it is useful reference and serves as a solid basis for further writings.
-This document was originally written by Alison Sanderson (Marrub.)
+This document was originally written by Alison Watson (Marrub.)
 Attribution is encouraged but not required.

 # Reading This Document